Heart Failure Prevention and Management

-CME credit available from Harvard Medical School through November 2018.
+CME (continuing medical education) credit available from Harvard Medical School through November 2018.

 The primary goal of this educational program is to update primary care physicians on the prevention and management of heart failure (HF).
 We present the latest evidence on how to prevent the progression of the disease and how to utilize available medications including newer agents to treat heart failure patients.